 Physician assistants often work in primary care specialties, such as pediatrics, family medicine or general internal medicine.
 Those who specialize in surgery may work as first or second assistants during major surgery and provide preoperative and postoperative patient care.

-Physician Assistants Job Summary
+Physician Assistants Job Description and Summary

 - Admission requirements to training programs vary, but most applicants have health-related work experience and a college degree.